1 Too much balance

 You can make such a trade plan yourself based on your personal preferences and financial possibilities.
 Most starters only start their trade plan when they notice that they could actually have made much more profitable trades if they had a structural plan.

-# 5 Acting at any wrong times
+# 5 Trading at the wrong time

 Trading on the Forex market is a matter of waiting the right moment.
 The market is not always in motion and sometimes even dead quiet.
 At times when the market is barely in motion, nothing can be earned.
 But even when there is too much movement, it can be very important to place new trades.